The Canterville Ghost: Summary

-Criticism
+Reception

-19th Century
+19th century

-A. S. Harvey praises the story in Lady Windermere's Fan' & the further Teaching of Oscar Wilde" for The Ludgate Monthly, 1892, writing, "The humor of the professional funny man is a different kind of humour altogether to the quaint fun of 'The Canterville Ghost,'...
+A. S. Harvey praises the story in Lady Windermere's Fan' & the further Teaching of Oscar Wilde" for The Ludgate Monthly in 1892, writing, "The humor of the professional funny man is a different kind of humour altogether to the quaint fun of 'The Canterville Ghost,' ...
 It makes you scream again, when you imagined it was serious for a moment, and finishes up with the sweetest little touch of pathos imaginable" (p.
 260).

 William Sharp writes for The Academy in 1891 that "much the same kind of thing has already been far better done by Mr. Andrew Lang; but it is disfigured by some stupid vulgarisms".
 He criticizes Wilde's rude and stereotyping portrayal of Americans, concluding, "It is the perpetration of banalities of this kind which disgusts Englishmen as well as 'cultured Americans'.
 One should not judge the society of a nation by that of a parish; the company of the elect by the sinners of one's own acquaintance" (p.
 194).

 A critic in Saturday Review of Politics, Literature, Science and Art writes in 1891 that both "Lord Arthur Savile's Crime" and "The Canterville Ghost" have "abundance of humour, if not of novelty", and "an impression that the idea is much better than the treatment of it", due to inconsistency in tone and abrupt style changes.
 They state that the story is spoiled by the character of the ghost, "who is neither one thing nor the other, neither flesh nor spirit", and that the ending is "absurdly incongruous and out of place" (p.
 226).